VoronDesign/VoronUsers/printer_mods/consibonsi/Y-Mod_SW_9mm/README.md

 This is a simple mod for the SW.
 It converts the existing 6mm beltpath of the Y axis to a 9mm belt.

+As you can see in the picture below, you can expect a significant improvement in terms of resonances for Y.

 ![image01](./images/image01.jpg "Usage")

 ![image02](./images/image02.jpg "Usage")